ovh/docs/pages/platform/databases/mysql_01_capabilities/guide.en-gb.md

 This page provides the technical capabilities and limitations of the Public Cloud Databases' MySQL offer.
 We improve our offers continuously.
 You can follow and submit ideas to add to our roadmap at <https://github.com/ovh/public-cloud-roadmap/projects/2>.

 ## BETA phase

-Please note that the Public cloud Databases' MySQL offer is currently in BETA Phase, meaning :
+Please note that the Public cloud Databases' MySQL offer is currently in BETA Phase, meaning:

-- Free service during BETA phase;
+- the service is free during BETA phase;
-- Not ready for production;
+- the service is not ready for production;
-- No official support;
+- there is no official support;
-- No contractual agreements (SLA);
+- there are no contractual agreements (SLA);
-- Some features are under development.
+- some features are under development.
 You can check out our BETA vs General Availability here : <https://github.com/ovh/public-cloud-roadmap/issues/119>.

 ## Capabilities and limitations